Ba (state): Territory

 Ba originally included territory in the Han Valley and had its capital at Yicheng, Hubei; however the ascendance of Chu pushed Ba westwards and further into the Sichuan Basin.
 Chu expansion also forced Ba to move its capital several times.
 According to the 4th century CE Chronicles of Huayang by Chang Qu, capitals or administrative centers of Ba included Jiangzhou (Chongqing), Dianjiang (Hechuan District), and Pingdu (Fengdu), with its final capital at Langzhong.
 During the Warring States period, Qin, Chu and Shu, all more powerful states, shared a common border with Ba.

 History

 The earliest evidence of human settlement in the region is found at the Heliang site near Fengdu and is dated to 15,000 years ago.
-A neolithic site found at Daxi dates from 5000 to 3000 BC while a late neolithic site (c.
+A Neolithic site found at Daxi dates from 5000 to 3000 BC while a late Neolithic site (c.
 2000 BC) was found at Zhongba in Zhongxian.

 According to Book of the Later Han, the founder of the state of Ba was Lord Lin (廪君).
-In this account, there were originally five clans: the Ba, Fan (樊), Shen (瞫), Xiang (相), and Zheng (鄭), and they organized a contest to determine who would be the chief:
+In this account, there were originally five clans: the Ba, Fan (樊), Shen (瞫), Xiang (相), and Zheng (鄭), and they organized a contest to determine who should be the chief: